ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 - "challenge_digest" is a 32-octet value containing the hash of the original TokenChallenge, SHA256(TokenChallenge).

-- "token_key_id" is an Nid-octet identifier for the the token authentication key.
+- "token_key_id" is an Nid-octet identifier for the token authentication key.
 The value of this field is defined by the token_type and corresponding issuance protocol.